Jump to:

 Get Free Consultation

-Maris' academic journey began at Carleton College, a rigorous liberal arts school, where she majored in both biology and studio art.
+Maris's academic journey began at Carleton College, a rigorous liberal arts school, where she majored in biology and studio art.
 Her undergraduate experience was marked by a strong commitment to extracurricular activities, including being a two-sport student-athlete and representing DIII athletics as a member of the Student Athletic Advisory Committee (SAAC).

 Before attending veterinary school, Maris gained hands-on experience in various settings.
 She worked at a small animal clinic for six years, interned at a zoo, and was a counselor at a horseback riding camp.
 During her senior year, Maris participated in a competitive Research Experience for Undergrads (REU) program at Friday Harbor Laboratories, where she published her first manuscript.
 After graduation, she began veterinary school at the University of Illinois, her first-choice professional school.

-At UIUC, Maris was the Conservation Chair of the school's Wildlife Medical Clinic and was elected secretary of the Non-Traditional Species Club.
-She was also a UIUC's Sustainability Committee member and has worked as a microbiology student in the Veterinary Diagnostic Lab, participating in a swine influenza project.
-Maris’ research focuses on infectious animal diseases that have fallen victim to the illegal wildlife trade.
-She received a research assistantship position, designing qPCR assays to detect pathogens in penguins, fish, and reptiles.
+At UIUC, Maris was the Conservation Chair of the school's Wildlife Medical Clinic and was elected Secretary of the Non-Traditional Species Club.
+She was also a UIUC's Sustainability Committee member and worked as a microbiology student in the Veterinary Diagnostic Lab, participating in a swine influenza project.
+She is also the President-Elect for the North American Wildlife Disease Association student chapter.

+Maris's passion for assisting others in the veterinary school application process stems from her own experience of feeling under-guided when applying to vet school.
 As a consultant, Maris brings a unique perspective to her work, leveraging her extensive experience with various writing styles to provide an in-depth understanding of the requirements for admission to veterinary school.
-Her greatest strengths are in writing, having published several manuscripts, and spending a lot of time writing and reviewing other people's writing.
+Her greatest strengths are in writing, having published several manuscripts in journals such as PLOS ONE, Science Direct, and the Journal of Wildlife Diseases, focusing on diagnostic methods for wildlife diseases.